Our family has been lucky enough to attract a brilliant multidisciplinary therapy team, who we like to think of as our work family!

 With a background in law, Kirsti joins us as a Counsellor

-Kirsti has a problem solver who is not afraid to stand up for what our clients need, making her a formidable ally and advocate.
+Kirsti is a problem solver who is not afraid to stand up for what our clients need, making her a formidable ally and advocate.

-When not at work, Kirsti… Tell us what you like to do, Kirsti!
+When not at work, Niomi is usually at uni, but she also likes to… Tell us what you like to do, Niomi!

-With a background in behavioural science, Odette is now one of our Physiotherapy Students and Animal Therapy Assistants
+With a background in behavioural science, Odette is now one of our Physiotherapists and Animal Therapy Assistants

-Odette has a degree in Behavioural Science from the University of Queensland and is now just moments away from finishing her physiotherapy degree.
+Odette has a degree in Behavioural Science from the University of Queensland and has recently finished her physiotherapy degree.
 Odette has worked with children in boarding schools in Far North Queensland and Sydney and has coached children’s soccer and rowing teams.
-After graduation, Odette would like to become a specialist children’s physiotherapist, although she’s also very good at helping treat wombats, kangaroos and dogs!
+Odette would like to become a specialist children’s physiotherapist, although she’s also very good at helping treat wombats, kangaroos and dogs!